jidongbsu/cs333/exercises/printer/README.md

 This will change the printer display message to "Game Over...".

-7. You can then type quit to exit:
+7. you can then type quit to exit:

 ```console
 10.29.2.31:/> quit